mattermost/mattermost-marketplace/.github/ISSUE_TEMPLATE/add_plugin.md

 ## Checklist
 <!--
 Go through this checklist and confirm every item.

+It's fine, if your plugin doesn't fullfil every item i.e. isn't production ready yet.
+You can still submit it!
+You can still do code changes while the plugin is in review and fix issues on the fly.

+Even if your plugin isn't production ready, it might still still be added to the Marketplace as "Beta".
+See https://developers.mattermost.com/extend/plugins/community-plugin-marketplace/#beta-plugins for more details.

-If your plugin doesn't fulfill every item, leave a comment explaining why.
+If your plugin isn't production ready, please leave a comment stating if you plan to fulfill the whole checklist or intending to submit a "Beta" plugin.
 -->

 **Product requirements**